Dale Whittington

 Dale Lindsey Whittington (September 23, 1959 – June 14, 2003) was an American racing driver.
 Born in Farmington, New Mexico, he was the youngest of four sons born to 1950s race car owner Dick Whittington.
-Dale Whittington had 3 sons: R.D Whittington, Dale Lindsey Whittington Jr, Blake Whittington.
+Dale Whittington had three sons: R.D Whittington, Dale Lindsey Whittington Jr, Blake Whittington.
 Dale Whittington has one grandson Dale Whittington III.
 Whittington was not married at the time of his death.

 Indy 500

 Despite having little oval experience, Whittington entered the 1982 Indianapolis 500, joining his brothers Bill and Don to become the only trio of siblings to qualify for the same race at Indy.
 He qualified 23rd, on the eighth row.

-On race day, he found himself caught up in the infamous Kevin Cogan crash.
+On race day, Whittington found himself caught up in the infamous Kevin Cogan crash.
 During the final pace lap, just before the green flag was to drop on the frontstretch, Kevin Cogan struck A. J. Foyt, and then Mario Andretti.
 As the field checked up to avoid the carnage, Whittington locked his brakes and spun into Roger Mears, a driver in the sixth row.
 All four drivers were eliminated from the race.
 Dale was out of the race having never taken the green flag, and never again managed to qualify at Indy.